UCSFMemoryAndAging/macpie/docs/cli.rst

 .. option:: PRIMARY

    *Required*.
-Filename of the primary data object.
+Filename of the primary dataset.
 One and only one must be specified.

 .. option:: SECONDARY

    *Optional*.
-Filenames of the secondary data object(s), delimited by a space.
+Filenames of the secondary dataset(s), delimited by a space.
 An unlimited number of files can be specified.